 From October 2017 -September 2020, ION will be working on the following goal areas: (1) Empower partnerships to connect, act, and communicate for OST programs, (2) Engage policymakers in supporting OST programs, and (3) Ensure providers have the support to offer high quality programs.
 We are bringing public and private sectors together to accomplish these goals, as well as to affect policy for and investment in the quality and expansion of Idaho’s OST programs.

 ION is continuing to build and maintain a program directory as well as a partnership directory.
 In addition to participating in coalitions, ION is also in the process of creating a communication toolbox that will contain graphics, data, and other information that educators throughout the state can use.

 ION will develop a plan to help sustain public funding to support OST.
 ION will also reach out to policymakers throughout Idaho.
-In 2020, ION plans to launch and OST Advocacy Day at the Capitol.

 ION is in support of IdahoSTARS as they work to create a school-age track.
 ION also provides access to resources and trainings via an online professional development calendar, online resources, monthly webinars, and an annual summit.

 The Idaho Out-of-School Network (ION) officially kicked off in October of 2014 after a year of laser-focused planning.
 Yet, the Idaho Out-of-School Network has roots that began in 2006 with Governor Kempthorne as the Idaho AfterSchool Alliance.
 Governor Risch continued the program, but unfortunately due to budget cuts, it was not able to sustain itself and ended in 2007.